argoproj/argo-rollouts/docs/getting-started/istio/index.md

   tls:
   - match:
     - port: 3000  # Should match the port number of the route defined in spec.strategy.canary.trafficRouting.istio.virtualService.tlsRoutes
+      sniHosts: # Should match all the SNI hosts of the route defined in spec.strategy.canary.trafficRouting.istio.virtualService.tlsRoutes
+      - reviews.bookinfo.com
+      - localhost
     route:
     - destination:
         host: rollouts-demo-stable  # Should match spec.strategy.canary.stableService